IGJoshua/sotygeha/README.md

 Currently there are no semantics for a la'e-series cmavo when used in an I BAI BO compound cmavo.

+### BAI ...
+LUhU
+In order to disambiguate in some cases with the LAhE/BAI merger a way to terminate a single BAI before the scope of an enclosing one becomes necessary.
+Contemplate the following jufra:

+    broda fi la'e ko'a je ko'e

+Under this new grammar, both ko'a and ko'e are under the influence of both BAI.
+The selma'o LUhU can be appropriated to become a new BAI terminator.

+    broda fi la'e ko'a lu'u je ko'e

+This allows the scope of la'e to extend over ko'a, while fi is scoped over ko'a je ko'e.
+This becomes the one exception to how JA functions, in that it can now combine any two things which are the same, but it may also combine a completed BAI

+As a part of this change, the grammar of the BAI clause changes such that it matches the grammar of a sumti, and is viable any place a sumti is viable.

 ## List of eliminated selma'o

 The following is a list of all selma'o in the standard (CLL) Lojban grammar.